TomRosen/vala-meson-watcher/README.md

 ## Note

-This tool is designed to work with vala projects, but it can also be used with other projects with the correct configuration.
+- This tool is designed to work with vala projects, but it can also be used with other projects with the correct configuration.
+- The script uses the `fs.watch` method of the `fs` module, which is not supported on all platforms.